AnonBOTpl/gang-reward-calculator/readme.md

 - ✅ **Open source** - you can review all code
 - ✅ **No installation needed** - portable .exe file

+**Note:** Some antivirus software may show false positives due to PyInstaller's packaging method.
+This is a known issue with all PyInstaller apps.
+The source code is completely open for your review.

 ## 🐛 Troubleshooting

 **App won't start?**